CyberRagz/MMM-SolarGenerationCalendar/README.md

 ## 🤝 Related Projects

 - [solis-sensor](https://github.com/hultenvp/solis-sensor) — the HACS integration that provides all inverter entities consumed by this module
-- [MMM-TideTimes](https://github.com/CyberRagz/MMM-TideTimes) — geolocation-based tide times and chart module for MagicMirror², also by CyberRagz

 - [MagicMirror²](https://github.com/MichMich/MagicMirror) — the open-source smart mirror platform this module is built on

 ---